ArtiomCiumac/Auth0-miniauth/README.md

 ## Requirements

-The app is built on `ASP.NET Core 2.0` with mvc and `Auth0` authentication.
+The app is built on `ASP.NET Core 2.0` with MVC and `Auth0` authentication.
- Windows 10 + Visual Studio 2017 with latest updates were used, but it should run on any OS supported by .NET Core.
+ Windows 10 + Visual Studio 2017 with latest updates were used, but it should run on any OS supported by [.NET Core](https://www.microsoft.com/net/core).

 ## Auth0 configuration